clarkgrg/Trivia/part1.md

 We also have a property `incorrectAnswers`, which is an array of strings.
 Instead of `types.maybe()`, we’ve used `types.optional()`.
 This allows us to not specify a value for this property, but instead of being undefined, it will take a default value of `[]`.

 Finally, we have `type` and `difficulty` which is are both enumerations.
-This forces the value to be one of a predetermined list of values, in the case strings.
+This forces the value to be one of a predetermined list of values, in this case strings.

 ### Question Store